Updated: December 16, 2008

 http://www.cdc.gov/vaccines/recs/schedules/child-schedule.htm

 A DTaP vaccine is given to most children at two, four, and six months of age.
-A fourth dose of DTaP is given between 15 and 18 months, and a fifth dose is given at age four to six years.
-PediarixTM[fn]NNii uses vaccine trade names only for clarity in our presentation of immunization recommendations.
-NNii does not recommend specific vaccine brands over others.[/fn] can only be given for the first three doses a child receives.
-TriHIBit® is only licensed for use as a booster dose for children 15-18 months of age.
-PentacelTM is not licensed for use in children over 4 years of age.
+A fourth dose of DTaP is given between 15 and 18 months (17-20 months for Daptacel), and a fifth dose is given at age four to six years.
+PediarixTM1 can only be given for the first three doses a child receives.
+If the fourth dose was given after age four years, then no fifth dose is needed.

 Receiving combination vaccines from different manufacturers, which may include different component vaccines, can make the dose schedule more complex.
 However, since giving combination vaccines means fewer shots overall for a child, healthcare providers will usually choose to administer them.
 Healthcare professionals should attempt to select vaccines for their patients, especially children who have been seen by others, based on what they have already been given.

-Children younger than age seven who should not receive the pertussis vaccine should receive the DT (diphtheria-tetanus) vaccine.
-Between the ages of seven and nine, Td (tetanus-diphtheria), which contains the same amount of tetanus vaccine as in DTaP or DT, but contains much less diphtheria toxoid, is given to protect against tetanus and diphtheria.
+Between the ages of seven and nine, Tdap—which contains the same amount of tetanus vaccine as DTaP or DT, but contains much less diphtheria toxoid— is given to protect against tetanus, diphtheria and pertussis.

 At age 11-12 years, a booster shot of tetanus-diphtheria-acellular pertussis (Tdap) is needed.
 It should be given no later than 16 years of age.
 Every 10 years thereafter, a booster of Td is needed to maintain protection against diphtheria and tetanus.